IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity.rst

 1.02
 ^^^^

-Introduced the @linked-data-uri attribute on iati-activity element
+Introduced the ``linked-data-uri`` attribute on iati-activity element

 1.01
 ^^^^